dsubject/dani-astro-portfolio-blog/src/content/blog/first-contentful-paint.md

 title: "Sustainability in Web Development: The Critical Role of Optimizing First Paint"
 showTitle: "true"
 tags: ["tech", "green code"]
-description: "Learn how optimizing First Contentful Paint (FCP) can improve both website performance and sustainability.
-Discover practical strategies to speed up page loads, reduce energy consumption, and enhance user experience."
+description: "Learn how optimizing First Contentful Paint (FCP) can improve both website performance and sustainability."
 ---

 <b>What is a First Contentful Paint?</b> If you're a developer and have no idea what I'm talking about, I don't blame you.
 This isn't something we think about often as developers, especially if you're working in an environment with a lot of pressure to deliver features in a short amount of time.
 The first paint often goes unnoticed.
 Yet, it plays a critical role in both <b>user experience</b> and <b>sustainability</b>.